calwilee/LoLEDA/README.md

 ## Missingness Dependency

 Although we have concluded that our data is missing by design, running analysis to see if the missigness is dependent on other colums can still prove valuable.
 Since `ban5` contains the most missing values, we will preform our analysis on this column.
-We will run permutation tests to see `ban5` is missing dependent on both `gameid` and `ban1`
+We will run permutation tests to see `ban5` is missing dependent on both `gameid` and `ban1`.

 > `ban5` and `gameid`

-Null hypothesis: the distribution of `gameid` when `ban5` is missing is about the same as the distribution of the `gameid` when `ban5` is not missing\
+**Null Hypothesis:** the distribution of `gameid` when `ban5` is missing is about the same as the distribution of the `gameid` when `ban5` is not missing\
-Alternative hypothesis: the distribution of `gameid` when `ban5` is missing is different than the distribution of the `gameid` when `ban5` is not missing\
+**Alternative Hypothesis:** the distribution of `gameid` when `ban5` is missing is different than the distribution of the `gameid` when `ban5` is not missing\
 Test statistic: TVD between `gameid` and `ban5`, since `gameid` is categorical

 <div class="table-wrapper" markdown="block">